Weiswampach: History

-Population
+Demographics

+Between 2011 and 2021, Weiswampach was the fastest growing commune in Luxembourg.

 Tourism

 The main road through Weiswampach, with its connections to Belgium, the Netherlands and North-West of Germany, as well as the favorable geographical location, has caused intense transit, which in turn has resulted in the construction of gas stations, hotels and restaurants.
 There is also a recreation and holiday center containing 65 hectares, with two artificial lakes and 276 campsites in a natural setting, which has greatly contributed to tourism.